The Taliban knocked on her door 3 times. The fourth time, they killed her – KION546

 In a tweet, United Nations Secretary-General Antonio Guterres called for an end to all abuses.
 “International humanitarian law and human rights, especially the hard-won gains of women and girls, must be preserved,” he said.

-In chaotic scenes at Kabul airport Monday, desperate Afghanis scaled an air bridge in attempt to board planes out of the country.
+In chaotic scenes at Kabul airport Monday, desperate Afghans scaled an air bridge in attempt to board planes out of the country.
 But for many millions of people, there is no escape.

 The woman in Kabul who spent hours at the bank Sunday said even if she could find a flight, without a visa she has nowhere to go.
 The only other option was to stay inside and hope to avoid attracting attention.